MineralsCloud/pgm/docs/index.rst

 .. note::

-    This package has been submitted to Computers in Physics journal and is currently under review.
+    This package has been published on Computers in Physics journal `online here <https://authors.elsevier.com/c/1hQ5e_FEhOCgU>`.
+    Please cite this article as: Hongjin Wang, Jingyi Zhuang, Zhen Zhang, Qi Zhang, Renata M. Wentzcovitch, pgm: A Python package for free energy calculations within the phonon gas model, Computer Physics Communications (2023), Volume 291, 2023, 108845, https://doi.org/10.1016/j.cpc.2023.108845.
     If you encounter any questions or issues while using the package, please do not hesitate to contact the authors: Hongjin Wang (hw2626@columbia.edu), and Jingyi Zhuang (jz2907@columbia.edu).

 Contents